kimdurante/gis-workshop-waml-template/index.md

 ## GIS Data Formats

 The following file formats are stored in SDR with both ISO and MODS metadata.
-These files are delivered through Geoserver:
+These files are delivered through GeoServer:

 * Shapefile
 * GeoTIFF
 * ArcGRID

 All other file formats (geodatabases, geoPDFs, etc.) are stored in SDR with MODS metadata.

+## Tools

+ArcGIS

+Argo

+GeoServer

+Python

+GDAL/OGR

+QGIS